ALsJourney/documentation-coolify/docs/troubleshoot/applications/gateway-timeout.md

 ### Root Cause

-When you define custom Docker networks in your Docker Compose file, the `coolify-proxy` container runs in Coolify's default network while your application runs in the custom network.
+When you define custom Docker networks in your Docker Compose file, the `coolify-proxy` container runs in Coolify's own networks while your application runs in the custom network.
 This network isolation prevents the proxy from reaching your application, especially when Docker's internal DNS returns different IPs based on timing and network joins.

 ### Diagnosis